 But there’s even more to the story…

 Each fall the Jews celebrate the Feast of Tabernacles.
 The last day of this feast is called “The Great Day of the Feast.”
 On this day, the priests would perform a special ritual in which the nation would cry out for their Messiah to come.

 Beginning at the Temple located at the top of Mt.
-Moriah, the High Priest would lead a long line of priests as they sang their way down to the Pool of Siloam, located at the bottom of Mt.
+Moriah, the High Priest would lead a long line of priests as they sang their way down a wide descending boulevard (see picture above) to the Pool of Siloam, located at the bottom of Mt.
 Moriah.

-He then would take the pitcher to the Brazen Altar of Sacrifice and pour the water on it while reading Isaiah 44:3 about the future Messiah coming to Israel:
+He then would take the pitcher of water to the Brazen Altar of Sacrifice and pour the water on it while reading Isaiah 44:3 about the future Messiah coming to Israel:

 “For I will pour out water on the thirsty land